mart1d4/FiveMenu/README.md

 5. Save the configuration file and start/restart your FiveM server.

 Once the server is running, FiveMenu should be accessible in-game (the default keybinding is `M`).

-## Usage

-To use the FiveM Menu, perform the following steps:

-1. Step 1 of usage.
-2. Step 2 of usage.
-3. Step 3 of usage.
-4. ...

 ## Contributing